dhil/phd-dissertation/README.md

 **NOTE** I have made a draft copy of the dissertation available in this repository.
 I ask that you **do not** link to or distribute the draft anywhere, because I will delete the file once the final revision has been submitted after the viva.
+I will make the final revision publicly available at a stable link.

 ---